Prateik Smita Patil: Career

-Babbar assisted advertisement filmmaker Prahlad Kakkar for a year as a production assistant.
+Prateik Babbar assisted advertisement filmmaker Prahlad Kakkar for a year as a production assistant.
 During this time Babbar was cast in advertisement films for several companies, including KitKat.

-Babbar made his acting debut in the Aamir Khan production, Jaane Tu...
+Prateik made his acting debut in the Aamir Khan production, Jaane Tu...
 Ya Jaane Na alongside Imran Khan and Genelia D'Souza.
 His portrayal of the annoying, attention-seeking brother of Genelia's character won him critical appreciation as well as numerous awards.
-At the 54th Filmfare Awards, Babbar received a Special Jury certificate, as well as nominations for Best Male Debut and Best Supporting Actor.
+At the 54th Filmfare Awards, Patil received a Special Jury certificate, as well as nominations for Best Male Debut and Best Supporting Actor.
 The film went on to become a major commercial success.

 Following this initial success, he appeared in films that earned him little recognition.
-In 2011, Babbar appeared in four films, the first of which was Kiran Rao's Dhobi Ghaat, which opened to positive reviews at film festivals worldwide.
-Babbar also featured in the action-thriller Dum Maro Dum alongside Abhishek Bachchan and Rana Daggubati, and in the Prakash Jha-directed social drama Aarakshan with Amitabh Bachchan, Saif Ali Khan and Deepika Padukone.
+In 2011, Patil appeared in four films, the first of which was Kiran Rao's Dhobi Ghaat, which opened to positive reviews at film festivals worldwide.

+Patil also featured in the action-thriller Dum Maro Dum alongside Abhishek Bachchan and Rana Daggubati, and in the Prakash Jha-directed social drama Aarakshan with Amitabh Bachchan, Saif Ali Khan and Deepika Padukone.
 Also, in 2011, he acted opposite Kalki Koechlin in My Friend Pinto.
 His subsequent films include Ekk Deewana Tha and Issaq, both of which underperformed at the box office.
 In 2014, he made Bengali film debut in film titled Auroni Taukhon with Paoli Dam.

 After gaining sobriety over substance abuse, he attended acting school taking up a course in method acting at the Jeff Goldberg Studio in 2016.
-Babbar's first role after the course was in a short film entitled The Guitar.
+Patil Babbar's first role after the course was in a short film entitled The Guitar.
 He made his feature film comeback with the comedy-drama Umrika, which opened at the 2015 Sundance Film Festival to a positive response.
 In 2017, he starred in a video titled "#DilSeAzaad", which highlighted the stigmas around addictions and addicts.

 In 2018, he made a comeback with the film Baaghi 2, with Tiger Shroff in lead role, where Prateik for the first time portrayed an antagonist role as Sunny.
 He appeared in two more films; Anubhav Sinha's Mulk where he played Shahid Mohammed and Nitin Kakkar's Mitron.

 In 2019, he appeared in a comedy-drama film, Chhichhore directed by Nitesh Tiwari and produced by Sajid Nadiadwala, a story of seven friends.
 He also appeared in the 2019 Tamil language action thriller film Darbar, written and directed by AR Murugadoss and produced by Allirajah Subaskaran starring Rajinikanth.
 The film was a major commercial success.

-As of September 2019, he has four upcoming films under various stages of production Brahmastra, Yaaram, and Sanjay Gupta's gangster film Mumbai Saga.